-Flashing swords, brass buttons and drum rolls of a spring parade are just some of the many traditions that have marked over 150 years at the United States Naval Academy in Annapolis.
-ND.
-Strains of ‘Anchors Aweigh‘ and similar numbers played by the Naval Academy's midshipmen Drum and Bugle Corps set the cadence for the H89-man Brigade of Midshipmen now. as they have fairly consistently since 1914.
+Flashing swords, brass buttons and drum rolls of a spring parade are just some of the many traditions that have marked 176 years at the United States Naval Academy in Annapolis.
+Strains of ‘Anchors Aweigh‘ and similar numbers played by the Naval Academy's Drum and Bugle Corps set the cadence for the Brigade of Midshipmen then - just as they do today.

-History of this organization dates from l9l4 when the first appearance of the all-midshipman Drum and Bugle Corps was made.
+The history of this organization dates from 1914 when the first appearance of the all-midshipman Drum and Bugle Corps was made.
 Midshipman R.W.
 Cary led his 16 members through a baseball game performance between St. John's college of Annapolis and the Naval Academy.
-The midshipmen quickly took to the idea of a D & B Corps as evidenced by the fact that the next year and for seven years thereafter, a Corps of approximately 59 men functioned to the delight of all hands.
+The midshipmen quickly took to the idea of a D&B Corps as evidenced by the fact that the next year and for seven years thereafter, a Corps of approximately 59 men functioned to the delight of all hands.

 The succeeding years brought forth bigger and better Corps, each trying to outdo the one before.
-In the late '39s, according to one report, "it was an impressive sight to see the Drum and Bugle Corps then known affectionately as ‘The Hell Cats.‘ swinging out on the field in full dress with the white cross-belts shining out against the blue of their uniforms, their precision marching and music providing the lift and rhythm to the tired feet of the regiment."
-And they were a cocky outfit, snappy on the field, comrades off it and ever proud of their organization.
+In the late '30s, according to one report, "it was an impressive sight to see the Drum and Bugle Corps then known affectionately as ‘The Hell Cats‘ swinging out on the field in full dress with the white cross-belts shining out against the blue of their uniforms, their precision marching and music providing the lift and rhythm to the tired feet of the regiment."

-The Navy D&B is currently compiling a database of former members, with the hope of hosting alumni events.
-With sufficient interest, we hope to host alumni reunions and tailgaters, as well as notify alumni when the corps is performing nearby.
-If you marched with the Naval Academy Drum & Bugle Corps, please email the following information to the corps director, Mr. Jeff Weir.
+The Navy D&B is currently compiling a database of former members, with the hope of hosting alumni eventsand notifying alumni when the corps is performing nearby.
+If you marched with the Naval Academy Drum & Bugle Corps, please email the following information to the Music Office at firstname.lastname@example.org.